mzazon/awesome-cloud-projects/aws/email-notification-automation-ses/email-notification-automation-ses.md

 Extend this solution by implementing these enhancements:

-1. **Advanced Template Management**: Create a template management system that supports A/B testing, version control, and dynamic template selection based on recipient preferences or event types.
+1. **Advanced Template Management**: Create a template management system that supports A/B testing, version control, and dynamic template selection based on recipient preferences or event types using SES v2 API capabilities.

 2. **Multi-Channel Notifications**: Extend the system to support SMS, push notifications, and Slack integrations alongside email, using Amazon SNS and additional Lambda functions with unified event routing.